 Is your tobacco by the pound "All Natural"?

 Yes, our tobacco by the pound is 100% all natural, and comes directly from the farms right here in Connecticut.
 They undergo no special chemical processes, and are handled with great care before they get sent to our customers.

 As for our other leaves, they are considered "all natural", but are not not technically certified organic.
 This is because in order to grow high quality tobacco leaves in most regions, certain growing methods must be used that include the use of pesticides occasionally.

-Is all of your tobacco by the pound cured and fermented?
+Is your tobacco by the pound cured and fermented?